eclipse-glsp/glsp-website-source/content/documentation/workflowintegrations/standalone.md

 +++

 GLSP does not require the usage of any IDE.
 GLSP diagrams can be embedded into any existing web application or even be deployed standalone.
 The workflow example also provides a standalone client, which shows the diagram as a plain web application.
-The example GSLP standalone client is hosted in the [GLSP client repository](https://github.com/eclipse-glsp/glsp-theia-integration).
+The example GLSP standalone client is hosted in the [GLSP client repository](https://github.com/eclipse-glsp/glsp-theia-integration).
 You will find [detailed information on how to launch it and how to get the sources in the wiki](https://github.com/eclipse-glsp/glsp-theia-integration#workflow-diagram-example).